solidity-labs-io/.github/profile/README.md

 There have been many examples of the call data being incorrect, metamorphic malicious contracts, and damage or losses caused by the unexpected.

-Our expert governance proposal review helps to make this category of issues are a thing of the past for your organization.
+Our expert governance proposal review helps to make this category of issues a thing of the past for your organization.

 ### Security Reviews